 As our student, you’ll learn from active researchers and academics who have won awards for teaching excellence.
 You’ll also have the opportunity to engage with relevant industry and community partners.

-You can choose to study science, biomedical science or environmental science.
-And as our graduate, you’ll be equipped to enter a career in the research, commercial or education aspects of science.
-Your skills in analysis, problem solving and decision making will mean you’re employable by a range of industries, not only ‘science-based’ organisations.
+With a degree in biomedical science, you’ll be equipped to enter a career in the research, commercial or education aspects of science.
+Your skills in analysis, problem solving and decision making will mean you’re employable by a range of industries, not only science-based organisations.

 Books, fees, living expenses – costs can be a factor when considering study.
 But it shouldn’t stop you from pursuing your goals.

 Luckily, we offer a range of scholarships to commencing and continuing students.
 They recognise everything from rewarding academic achievement to supporting equality.
 And with nearly 400 scholarships on offer, and the opportunity to apply for as many as you like, it pays to check your eligibility.